 In my desire to get a deeper understanding of what it means to be emotionally resilient, I find psychologist, Dr Guy Winch's suggestion that we practice "emotional first aid" very helpful.
 This means taking practical steps to deal with upsetting events that could lead to psychological wounds in the same way we would address physical injury.

 Researchers list a number of qualities that resilient people possess such as self-efficacy, flexibility and sense of humor.
 But they also show that we can learn and improve our emotional resilience.
-So take the journey with me and share in the nine steps to build emotional resiliency that this hub explores.
+So take the journey with me and share in the nine steps to build emotional resiliency that this article explores.

 The process could help you (and me) remain hopeful and actively involved in taking steps to build our self-esteem and battle negative thinking in the face of challenges.
 In the end we will improve our capacity to resist and to bounce back from the adversities that face us.